This Woman Used Makeup To Get Revenge On Her Boyfriend — & It's Epic

 When a significant other does you wrong, there are usually one of two ways to respond: 1) You take the "Shake It Off" high road.
 2) You go the "Bad Blood" route and get revenge.
-The exact retribution depends, of course, on the offence at hand.
-But, on a scale of slashing car tires to a serious case of side eye, we'd say this story falls smack-bang in the middle.
+The exact retribution depends, of course, on the offense at hand.
+But, on a scale of a betrayed Carrie Underwood slashing car tires to a serious case of side eye, we'd say this story falls smack-dab in the middle.

 Advertisement